fraser29/spydcmtk/README.md

 ```bash
 spydcmtk -h
 ```
-to see the commandline useage available to you.
+to see the commandline usage available to you.

 If you would like to incorporate spydcmtk into your python project, then import as: